Learn how to play Wish You Were Here note for note!

 | D/F# | C | Am | G |

-This simple variation of switching C and D/F# over drives the tune forward and makes playing the song meditative.
+The simple variation of switching C and D/F# around drives the tune forward, still maintaining that meditative feel.

-The strumming pattern for ‘Wish You Were Here’ is simple and repetitive, causing a meditative effect which works well with the longing lyrical theme of Wish You Were Here.
+The strumming pattern for ‘Wish You Were Here’ is simple and repetitive.
+This creates a meditative effect which works well with the longing, lyrical theme.

-As well as the video, listen to the original recording and hear how much attention to detail there is in the opening guitar licks.
+As well as the video lesson, listen to the original recording and hear how much attention to detail there is in the opening guitar licks.

-This is David Gilmour’s main strength, he makes every note sound like it came from the bottom of his heart.
+This is David Gilmour’s main strength, he makes every note sound like it comes from the very bottom of his heart.

-Here’s a video with a close up of the right hand so you can see more clearly what strings are being hit, if there’s an upstroke or downstroke etc.
+Here’s a video with a close-up of the right hand so you can see more clearly what strings are being hit as well as if there’s an upstroke or downstroke etc.

 Wish You Were Here in the guitar course

-In the Advanced Guitar Course we study how Gilmour switch pentatonic scales and add tiny little chromatic movements to make his guitar parts come alive.
+In the advanced course, we study how Gilmour switches Pentatonic Scales and adds tiny little chromatic movements to make his guitar parts come alive.